 Once you have paid or shown your pass in the small shop (toilet facilities are also available) you enter the gatehouse via a large wooden staircase.

 It was so much fun wandering the corridors, peering out of the arrow slits and walking up and down staircases.
 There was so more to wander around and see than there looks to be.
-There’s even rooms with fireplaces within the gatehouse.
+There are even rooms with fireplaces within the gatehouse.

-Little remains today of the abbey however there are extensive earthworks that give you an idea of it’s vast structure.
+Little remains today of Thornton abbey, however, there are extensive earthworks that give you an idea of its vast structure.
 The church itself is said to have been constructed starting back in 1264.
 Just two walls of the chapter house walls remain.

 To get to the Abbey you have to walk across working farmland.
-For us this involved walking past sheep.
-Or course Jamie had to stop for a chat with them.
+For us, this involved walking past sheep.
+Of course Jamie had to stop for a chat with them.